gardener/landscaper/docs/usage/AccessingBlueprints.md

 Blueprints are referenced in installations or installation templates via the component descriptors access.

-Basically blueprints are a filesystem, therefore, any blob store could be supported.
+Basically, blueprints are a filesystem.
+Therefore, any storage capable of storing a filesystem or an archive containing one could be used to store Blueprints.
 Currently, local and OCI registry access is supported.

 :warning: Be aware that a local registry should be only used for testing and development, whereas the OCI registry is the preferred productive method.